vaskozl/pinewall-config/README.md

 #### pinewall-config - Immutable Home router declared in Git

-For more information about the why and what, [check Alex Haydock's original project template](https://github.com/alexhaydock/pinewall).
+> For more information about the why and what, [check Alex Haydock's original project template](https://github.com/alexhaydock/pinewall).

+* `config/etc/apk/world` defines the packages
+* the files in etc are the config files that get overlayed over the apk defaults
+* genapkovl-pinewall.sh defines the services
+* interfaces are in `config/etc/network/interfaces`
+* `config/etc/nftables.d/rules.nft` sets up NAT and firewall rules

 To build a bootable for a Raspberry PI:
 ```